Definition of bullseye in English:

 - The bullseye lamp was a hand lamp used by officers and men working in magazines, or aa general purposed hand lamp.

-3.1A thick knob of glass at the centre of a blown glass sheet.
+3.1A thick knob or boss of glass at the center of a blown glass sheet.

 - At the center of a piece of crown glass, a thick remnant of the original blown bottle neck would remain, hence the name ‘bullseye’.